The trick is in the texture.

 The Bowl Cut Undercut: How to Wear It

 1. Ask for shorter pieces at the crown.

-Unless you have a particularly stubborn cowlick, some shorter layers at the crown of your head helps give more dimension to your bowl cut.
+Unless you have a particularly stubborn cowlick, some shorter layers at the crown of your head help give more dimension to your bowl cut.
 If you want to break up the roundness of your bowl cut, ask your stylist to point-cut in some subtle layers at the top, which you can then smooth down with some product.

-2. Brush the layers towards the front.
+2. Brush the layers toward the front.

 By definition, a bowl cut undercut should have layers of semi- to equal length all around the top of your hair, with the sides shaven or faded.
 This contrast is what modernizes the look from its 1980s predecessor, so play it up by slightly exaggerating the forward layers by brushing with a comb, and keeping hair in place with some gel or wax, such as Bed Head for Men by TIGI Pure Texture Molding Paste.

 The messier, the edgier—your bangs, especially.
 Take some leftover wax and ruffle up the crown, while finger-styling the front hairline.
 This look transitions easily into a block haircut or even a fauxhawk/mohawk after a month or two, so plus points for versatility.